karthiTox/deepnet.js/readme.md

 ## Autograd

-Autograd (Automatic Differentitation) is a method which uses a computational graph to compute a derivatives automatically.
+Autograd (Automatic Differentitation) is a technique which uses a computational graph to compute a derivatives automatically.

 In the forward phase, it executes the math operation and constructs the computational graph, and In the backward phase, the dervatives are computed automatically.

 ## tensor